JagerAxolotl/Music-Recommendation-System/README.md

 The result is divided into 3 categories namely:
 - What we will definitely accomplish

-We will accomplish a music recommendation system based on Collaborative filtering and Contentbased filtering - Hybrid approach and achieve data parallelization using Spark.
+We will accomplish a music recommendation system based on Collaborative filtering and Contentbased filtering and achieve data parallelization using Spark.
 - What we are likely to accomplish, and

 Content-based and collaborative filtering as an input to a deep learning algorithm to improve recommendation accuracy and precision.